angelhof/codewars-solutions/README.md

 ## Solutions for some interesting Codewars katas

-This repository contains my solutions for some interesting codewars katas
+This repository contains my solutions for some interesting codewars katas.

+### SPOILER ALERT